tobyscott25/busycal/README.md

 # busycal
-Combining subscribable iCals to publish a public iCal for yourself that respects your privacy settings
+Combine subscribe-able calendars to publish a public calendar for yourself that respects your privacy

 ## Getting up and running